 The IPBO Office is located in building 330, room 210, and can be contacted at 719-526-9066.
 For questions/concerns please contact your unit/activity hand receipt manager.
 Government property book officer can be reached at 719-526-5984, also located in building 330, but on the main floor.
 The 980K Property Officer is located in building 8000, first floor, door 36, and can be contacted at 719-526-5481.

-The Installation Property Book Office (IPBO) developed the property accountability to provide installation support information and procedural guidance for Garrison, mobilization and deployment of Active and Reserve Component units.
+The Installation Property Book Office (IPBO) provides property accountability to installation level formations to include procedural guidance for garrison, mobilization and deployment of Active and Reserve Component units.
 It is primarily intended for individuals designated as primary hand receipt holders of the Installation Property Book, but contains information of importance to managers and supervisors at all levels.

 The IPBO scope includes property for the Furnishings Management Office (FMO), Reserve Component Support (RCS), 4th Region Reserve Officer Training Corps (ROTC) and AR 5-9 area of support.
 IPBO operations include expendable, non-expendable, and durable property on hand and processing all transactions that affect property book records using the Global Combat Support System – Army (GCSS-A), the primary automated system used to conduct operations.

 The Hazardous Material Control Center (HMCC)